rranghar/kubernetes-ingress/docs/content/app-protect/configuration.md

 ## Configuration in NGINX Ingress Controller

+These are the typical steps to deploy an OpenAPI protection Policy in NGINX Ingress Controller:

 1. Copy the API security policy `/etc/app_protect/conf/NginxApiSecurityPolicy.json` to a different file so that it can be edited.
 2. Add the reference to the desired OpenAPI file.
 3. Make other custom changes if needed (e.g. enable Data Guard protection).